gacalves/Nodejs-JWT-Auth-Web-API-Application-Template/README.md

 # Nodejs-JWT-Auth-Web-API-Application-Template
-A Nodejs JWT Auth with Web API Application Template
+A Nodejs JWTAuth with Web API Application starter template.